Please use the menu below to navigate to any article section:

-I had the pleasure of interviewing Robert Kiyosaki recently for the Michael Yardney Podcast and it made me revisit some of his basic financial and investment concepts.
+I had the pleasure of interviewing Robert Kiyosaki for the Michael Yardney Podcast last year and then again recently in this video interview which made me revisit some of his basic financial and investment concepts.

 And I realised that I don’t necessarily agree with all of his theories on investment.